fenio/pv-mounter/README.md

 ### Windows

-Since I can't test Windows binaries they're now simply not included but I saw there is SSHFS implementation for Windows so in theory this should work.
+Since I can't test Windows binaries, they are not included.
+However, I saw there is an SSHFS implementation for Windows, so in theory, this should work.

 ## FAQ